cdhogan/DFT-basics/2_Graphene/8_graphite_XC/README.md

    /
    ```
 ### Local XC functionals
-For LDA, the XC functional is simply chosen via the pseudopotential.
+For LDA (and GGA), the XC functional is simply determined (chosen) via the pseudopotential. **Do NOT specify `input_dft`**.
 The relevant input files and pseudopotentials are
    ```
    % grep -e upf -e UPF *graphite.in_LDA* graphite.in_LDA_PW_DOJO    :  C      12.0107 C_DOJO_LDA.upf
    graphite.in_LDA_PZ         :  C      12.0107 C.pz-vbc.UPF
    ```
 To understand which functional or parameterization is being used, we need to check the comments and user-readable data or header in the pseudopotential files.
-This can appear in different ways for different pseudo 'families'.
+This can appear in different formats for different pseudo 'families'.
    ```
-   % grep "functional" C.pz-vbc.UPF C_DOJO_LDA.upf
+   % grep "functional"  C_DOJO_LDA.upf C.pz-vbc.UPF
-   C.pz-vbc.UPF: SLA  PZ   NOGX NOGC   PZ   Exchange-Correlation functional C_DOJO_LDA.upf:functional="SLA  PW   NOGX NOGC"
+   C_DOJO_LDA.upf:functional="SLA  PW   NOGX NOGC" C.pz-vbc.UPF: SLA  PZ   NOGX NOGC   PZ   Exchange-Correlation functional
    ```
 These are reflected also in the output:
    ```